PROJECT THALASSA · PITCH

 P12

 Finally, the ask.
-What we need most now is not noisy scale; it is pilots, a tighter delivery team and a deeper narrative library.
-The money goes to audience-story cases, motif vectorisation, custom sprint delivery, and the engineering needed to keep story extraction and narrative generation sharp.
-We're open to a seed round, at a pre-money valuation of RMB 20 million.
+What we need most now is not noisy expansion.
+It is a thicker database and a more accurate algorithmic base.
+The money mainly goes to three things: buying licensed audience research and industry cases, building safe cultural and narrative libraries, and continuing to tune symbolic computation and story generation.
+We are open to discussing a seed round, at a pre-money valuation of RMB 20 million.

 · END ·